sarken/frontend-docs-test/classes-taxonomy.md

 ---
 layout: page
 title: Class Taxonomy
-parent: Our Front End
+parent: Front End Guide
-nav_order: 2
+nav_order: 3
 ---
 # Class Taxonomy
 {: .no_toc }

+The Archive by default shows as much information and as many actions as possible.
+Thoroughly and systemically classifying information and actions allows things to be hidden, de-emphasised, or highlighted with CSS.
+We can easily reorganize pages as we develop and gladly allow our users to reorganize things to their own liking.

-Concrete classes are used in the HTML; you can look at the code and find them used in `class` attributes on at least one page.
-Abstract classes never appear in the HTML, but influence how we group our styles either mentally or in the stylesheets.
+Most of the classes listed on this page are concrete classes, which can be found in HTML `class` attributes on at least one page, and often many pages.
+However, some of the classes here are abstract classes that never appear in the HTML, but instead influence how we organize our stylesheets.

 <details open markdown="block">
   <summary>